koreymacdougall/config_files/notes/cheatsheet.md

 ## grab next/prev keyword
     - ^n / ^ p
     - like ^x- ^n/^p but faster if only grabbing from current buffer
+## copy a range of line to current pos in buffer
+    - -8,-4co.
+## close all buffers except current one
+    - :%bd|e#
+## create a file in netrw at cursor position
+    - %
 ## disable wrapping
     - set textwidth=0 wrapmargin=0
 ## generate a range